corndel-swe/react-sandbox-what-da-funk/README.md

 - `src/exercises/Exercise4` — Exercise 4 (array methods & rendering lists)
 - `src/exercises/Exercise5` — Not ready yet
 - `src/exercises/Exercise6` — Not ready yet
-- `src/components/Loading` — small Loading spinner component used for null/loading states
-- `src/services/mockApi.js` — tiny fetch wrapper that reads `public/*.json` for local mock data

 ---

 ## 🧩 Exercises & Where to Work

-Each exercise has a small component in `src/exercises`.
-Open the matching `.jsx` and the adjacent `todo.md` (or `todo.md`-style notes) to see the exact tasks.
+Each exercise has a focused component in `src/exercises`.
+Open the matching `.jsx` and the adjacent `todo.md` to see some learning material and the exact task.

+The source repository has a `solutions` branch so if you hit a blocker on an exercise navigate to the source/upstream repo and view the code on the branch.

 Summary table: